cs-pub-ro/RL-lab-vm/Readme.md

 # RL Lab virtual machine source code

 This repository contains the RL (Networking 101) Lab VM generation scripts.
-The process is automated using `qemu` and Packer (check the requirements below).
+The process, based on [labvm-framework](https://github.com/cs-pub-ro/labvm-framework), is automated using `qemu` and Packer (check the requirements below).

 Requirements:
  - a modern Linux system;